-There’s a wide variety of films available to watch these days.
-But amongst the vast selection are a few ‘must-see’ movies that are worth checking off your list.
+There’s an endless number of films to watch, but amongst this vast selection are a few ‘must-see’ movies worth checking off your list.

 1. Forrest Gump, 1994

-Forrest Gump (Tom Hanks) is a kind-hearted boy from Alabama who, despite having dealt with other people’s unkindness all his life, has never thought of himself as disadvantaged.
+Forrest Gump (Tom Hanks) is a kind-hearted boy from Alabama with a very low IQ and leg braces to correct a curved spine.
+Despite having experienced other people’s unkindness all his life, Forrest has never thought of himself as disadvantaged.

-Leading anything but a restricted life, Forrest becomes a college football star, a soldier in the Vietnam War, and captain of his own shrimping boat.
-People are inspired by Forrest’s childlike optimism, but Jenny, his sweet but misled childhood love, proves to be the most difficult person to save.
+Forrest becomes a college football star, a soldier in the Vietnam War, and captain of his own shrimping boat.
+People are inspired by Forrest’s childlike optimism, but Jenny, his sweet yet misled childhood love, proves to be the most difficult person to save.

-Despite his doctor telling him he has little time left, he and Jane defy terrible odds, break new grounds in medicine and science, and end up achieving more than they could ever imagine.
+Despite his doctor telling him he has little time left, he and Jane defy terrible odds, break new grounds in medicine and science, and end up achieving more than they ever could have imagined.

 4. Good Will Hunting, 1997

-Despite having an extremely high-level IQ, lost youth Will Hunting (Matt Damon) works as a janitor at the Massachusetts Institute of Technology.
-His talents are recognised by a professor, who decides to help Will achieve his potential.
+Despite having an extremely high IQ, lost youth Will Hunting (Matt Damon) works as a janitor at the Massachusetts Institute of Technology.
+His talents are recognised by a professor who decides to help Will achieve his potential.

-But after being arrested for attacking a police officer, Will is granted leniency only if he will accept treatment from therapist Sean Maguire (Robin Williams).
-Little does he know, Maguire will change his life forever.
+But after being arrested for attacking a police officer, Will is granted leniency only if he accepts treatment from therapist Sean Maguire (Robin Williams).
+Little does he know that Maguire will change his life forever.

-The Blind Side is based on the true story of Micahel Oher, a homeless African-American teen (Quinton Aaron) who is taken in by a married couple (Sandra Bullock and Tim McGraw).
+The Blind Side is based on the true story of Michael Oher, a homeless African-American teen (Quinton Aaron) who’s taken in by a married couple (Sandra Bullock and Tim McGraw).

-With the support of his new legal guardians, Michael’s life is transformed as he comes to realise his talents as a student and a football player.
-This is a truly heartwarming film founded on the importance of having compassion and empathy.
+With the support of his new legal guardians, Michael’s life is transformed as he comes to realise his talents, both as a student and a football player.
+This is a truly heartwarming film which centres on the importance of having compassion and empathy.

-At the centre of the story is Jo, a headstrong girl who is determined to make her own way in the world and defy the patriarchal rules of the 19th century society, specifically that a women must marry.
+At the centre of the story is Jo, a headstrong girl who’s determined to make her own way in the world and defy the patriarchal rules of 19th-century society – specifically, that a woman must marry.

-Hacksaw Ridge is based on the true story of Private First Class Desmond T. Doss, who was awarded the Congressional Medal of Honor despite refusing to carry a single weapon during World War II for religious reasons.
+Hacksaw Ridge is based on the true story of Private First Class Desmond T. Doss (Andrew Garfield), who was awarded the Congressional Medal of Honor despite refusing to carry a single weapon during World War II for religious reasons.

 After being drafted, Doss was shunned and ostracized by fellow soldiers for his pacifist beliefs.
 However, he went on to earn respect and admiration for his bravery, empathy, and selflessness after he saved 75 men at the Battle of Okinawa without firing a single shot.

-There are also important life lessons to be learned throughout the story, such as the importance of self-belief, not getting bogged down by your circumstances, and not being distracted by material things.
+The Greatest Showman also highlights a number of important life lessons – including the power of self-belief, not being held back by your circumstances, and the danger of being distracted by material things.

-However, only Andy knows that he is innocent of the crimes.
-While in prison, he experiences brutality and builds a friendship with Red (Morgan Freeman), who he teaches about the importance of always having hope.
+While in prison, he builds a friendship with Red (Morgan Freeman), who he teaches the importance of always having hope.

 In 1952, Irish teenager Philomena (Judi Dench) became pregnant outside of wedlock and was sent to live in a convent.
-When her child, Anthony, was a toddler he was taken from her and put up for adoption in America.
+When her child, Anthony, was just a toddler, he was taken from her and put up for adoption in America.

 Over the next 50 years, Philomena searched tirelessly for her son but couldn’t find him.
 However, when BBC journalist Martin Sixsmith (Steve Coogan) hears of her story, they become allies and travel to America in search of Anthony.

-Joining forces with Captain of South Africa’s rugby team, Francois Pienaar (Matt Damon), Mandela believes he can unite his country through the universal language of sport.
+Joining forces with the captain of South Africa’s rugby team, Francois Pienaar (Matt Damon), Mandela believes he can unite his country through the universal language of sport.

-The Imitation Game is a historical thriller based on the true story of Alan Turing (Benedict Cumberbatch), a British mathematician who joined the British cryptography team in order to decipher the German enigma code during World War II.
+The Imitation Game is a historical thriller based on the true story of Alan Turing (Benedict Cumberbatch), a mathematician who joined the British cryptography team to help decipher the German enigma code during World War II.

-This nail-biting race against time shows Turing and his team succeed at breaking the code, which is thought to have shortened the war by as many as two to four years and given birth to the computer age.
+This nail-biting race against time shows Turing and his team succeed at breaking the code, which is thought to have shortened the war by as many as two to four years and welcomed in the computer age.

 It also documents the tragic fate of Alan Turing, who despite bringing victory to the Allies, was criminally prosecuted for his homosexuality.

-Winning best motion picture at the Golden Globes in 2019, if you’re not a fan of Queen already, then you will be after watching this film.
+Winning Best Motion Picture at the Golden Globes in 2019, if you’re not a fan of Queen already, you most likely will be after watching this film.

 Set in 1961 at NASA Langley Research Center, Hidden Figures exposes the racial segregation that occurred during the famous launch of astronaut John Glenn into orbit.

-A Dog’s Purpose is about the love that dogs have for their owners.
-Based on W. Bruce Cameron’s 2010 novel, this film follows the story of a devoted dog that discovers the meaning of his existence through the humans that he teaches to love and be happy.
+A Dog’s Purpose is all about the love that dogs have for their owners.
+Based on W. Bruce Cameron’s 2010 novel, this film follows a devoted dog who discovers the meaning of his existence by teaching humans how to love and be happy.

-After deciding to sell their zoo in India and move to Canada, Santosh and Gita Patel begin their ocean journey with their sons and remaining animals.
-After a terrible storm sinks the ship, teenage son, Pi (Suraj Sharma), is the only human survivor.
+After deciding to sell their zoo in India and move to Canada, Santosh and Gita Patel set off on a journey across the ocean with their sons and remaining animals.
+After a terrible storm sinks the ship, their teenage son, Pi (Suraj Sharma), is the only human survivor.

-However, Pi soon finds out he’s not alone as a Bengal tiger is also hiding aboard the lifeboat.
-As weeks turn to months, Pi and the tiger must learn to live alongside and trust each other in order to survive.
+However, Pi soon finds out he’s not alone, as a Bengal tiger is also hiding aboard the lifeboat.
+As weeks turn into months, Pi and the tiger must learn to live alongside and trust each other in order to survive.

-A bond begins to form between Finn and his students as they train for the local Battle of the Bands competition.
-The film proved so popular that it has also turned into a theatre production.
+Finn develops a bond with his students as they train for the local Battle of the Bands competition.
+The film proved so popular that it has also been turned into a theatre production.

-Movies are great at sparking our imagination, initiating interesting conversation, and transporting us to exciting different worlds from the comfort of our own sofa.
-But with so much choice, it can be tricky to know which film to choose.
+Movies are great at sparking our imagination, initiating interesting conversations, and transporting us to exciting worlds from the comfort of our sofa.
+But, with so many choices, making a decision about what to watch on film night can be tricky.

 What are your favourite movies?
 Is there a particular film that you think everyone should see?
-We’d love to hear from you.
-Join the discussion on the TV, film, and radio section of the Rest Less community forum, or leave a comment below.
+We’d love to hear from you in the comments below!